Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Experimental Design

-We train a single aggregated model on all 20 families and evaluate three models (LR, SVM, XGBoost) for stage 2.
+We train one model per classifier type (LR, SVM, XGBoost), each trained once on the combined 100,000-instance dataset spanning all 20 families.
 The main experiments use the union base candidate graph; an ablation study compares all three Stage~1 generators ($\alpha$-Nearest, POPMUSIC, and their union).